AsyrafAzlan/malay-fake-news-classification/README.md

 **Disclaimer:**  The "how-to" files may display some old results though with accurate process and methodology.

 The original dataset, toolkit and pre-trained BERT model are provided by:
 </br>[1] Zolkepli, Husein.
-“Malaya-Dataset.”
-Github-huseinzol05/Malaya-Dataset: Text corpus for Bahasa Malaysia. https://github.com/huseinzol05/Malaya-Dataset (accessed April 29, 2019).
+“Malay-Dataset.”
+Github-huseinzol05/Malay-Dataset: Text corpus for Bahasa Malaysia. https://github.com/huseinzol05/Malay-Dataset
 </br>[2] Zolkepli, Husein.
 “Malaya.”
-Github-huseinzol05/Malaya: Natural-Language-Toolkit for Bahasa Malaysia. https://github.com/huseinzol05/Malaya (accessed April 29, 2019).
+Github-huseinzol05/Malaya: Natural-Language-Toolkit for Bahasa Malaysia. https://github.com/huseinzol05/Malaya

 The chosen model architectures for this project are applications of the following papers:
 </br>[3] Kim, Yoon.
 "Convolutional neural networks for sentence classification." arXiv preprint arXiv:1408.5882 (2014).